 Mikael wakes and gets up just as the research team discovers what they think is huge natural gas pocket.
 They’re celebrating their success as they send a probe down to have a look.
 Sonia is not among the group.

 The first visual image from the probe shows the ruins of a sunken city exactly like the one in Mikael’s dreams.
-As that giant portal comes into view, Norberg whispers “Now!” and explodes the probe, breaking the seal with circular device.
+As that giant portal comes into view, Norberg whispers “Now!” and explodes the probe, breaking the seal with its circular device.

 All hell pretty much literally breaks loose.

 Mikael finds Sofia tied up in the professor’s room and the two of them flee the ship as the freed Shoggoth surfaces and comes oozing through the ship’s corridors like gallons of hot fudge with a multitude of blinking eyes.
-The eyes are nicely done.
+The eyes are especially nicely done.
 Shoggy also sludges right over the man who set it free as its way of saying “Thanks!”

-Some days later, Mikael is picked up in his life-raft; he’s been telling this story of what happened to his ship and its crew to the captain of the rescue ship.
+Some days later, Mikael is picked up in his life-raft; he’s been telling the story of what happened to his ship and its crew to the captain of the rescue ship.
 He tries to warn them, pleads to be taken back to land, but all they’re interested in is the last coordinates of his ship.
 They intend to head back north.

 The selections on this DVD conclude with a music video, “Baby Got Bass,” a rap parody about a man who can’t get enough of those fishy Innsmouth ladies.
 I’ve seen several short films on the other Film Festival DVDs that indicate that a surprising number of people are vulnerable to the seductive lure of the mer-folk, but it rarely ends well.